jackagoldman/insect-fire-overlap/README.md

-Code for implementing quasiexperimental approach of paired design within fires that have both areas that were affected and non affected by insect disturbance.
+Code for implementing quasi-experimental approach of paired design within fires that have areas that were affected and not affected by insect disturbance.

 Steps: